-GEI Fellowship Applications for Fall 2019 Now Open (App Deadline April 5)
+GEI Fellowship Applications for Fall 2019 Now Open (App Deadline EXTENDED June 28)

 March 04, 2019

 The law school’s Environmental, Natural Resources, & Energy Law Program is now accepting applications from Lewis & Clark JD students who will be graduating in May of 2019 for a Green Energy Institute (GEI) Energy Fellow position to begin in the summer or fall of 2019.
 The one-year fellowship provides a tuition-free LLM degree offered pursuant to Lewis & Clark’s joint JD/LLM degree program.
 (Other fees, such as health insurance, registration fees, and books, are the responsibility of the student.)
 The student will serve as a GEI Energy Fellow and work on various projects for GEI while pursuing the LLM degree.
-Although the deadline to apply is April 5, 2019, GEI may fill the position earlier.
 LLM applications are available by contacting Kelly Novahom at email@example.com or on the web at: https://law.lclark.edu/programs/environmental_and_natural_resources_law/degrees/llm/application_info/

 A GEI Energy Fellow typically does the following:

 Assists GEI staff with substantive projects, including data collection and analysis, research and analysis of renewable energy laws and policies, and outreach to stakeholders;

 Drafts memoranda and contributes to policy reports and recommendations;

 Researches and writes weekly blog entries on energy or climate policy issues;

 Attends local conferences to present research and/or network with others in the energy sector; and